- by Luisa

 Paid advertising’s concepts must be completely mastered or you’ll end up paying a lot with nothing in return. f you’re new to this, I highly recommend to hire a professional able to handle this kind of campaigns.

 This website runs on Shopify.
 It sells pigments and other raw materials for cosmetics.
-The website has a blog, a newsletter and a good presence on social media.
-They decided to publish their customers’ review on the homepage, which can help building trust.
+The website has a blog, a newsletter, and a good presence on social media.
+They decided to publish their customers’ reviews on the homepage, which can help building trust.

 The design is very simple, yet catchy.

-What I really like about this howtomakecosmetics.com is the whole checkout experience that proceeds fast and smoothly.
+What I really like about TkB trading is the whole checkout experience: fast and simple.
 Also, I really appreciate the fact they send you an email as soon as your order is delivered.

 What could be improved?
 The newsletter section is not evident until you checkout.
 It would be better to have a banner on the sidebar, instead.